luan/vipe/README.md

 The second line is only necessary if your JavaScript files aren't in app/javascripts.

-Make sure you change the globals after the plugin has been loaded.
+For the above differential technique, make sure you change the globals after the plugin has been loaded.

-Alternatively, crack open the test_client.vim file and edit the globals to taste.
+Alternatively, exhaustively set these globals before the plugin is loaded, or crack open the test_client.vim file and edit the globals to taste.